LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Related Works

 \subsection{Semantic Segmentation in Remote Sensing}

 Fully convolutional networks (FCN), as the first semantic segmentation network based on deep learning, can accept the input size of any size.
-To segment the remote sensing images with more complex, there are some improved FCN-based networks proposed to enhance the segmentation performance.
-Maggiori et al.\cite{maggiori2016convolutional} designed a dual-scale neuron module based on FCN for semantic segmentation of remote sensing images, which balances the accuracy of recognition and localization.
-Liu et al.\cite{liu2017hourglass} proposed an improved FCN to high-resolution remote sensing image segmentation.
-However, FCN has limited ability to extract objects of very small size or very large size\cite{long2015fully}.
-Fu et al.\cite{fu2017classification} adopted dilated Atrous convolution to optimize the FCN model and used conditional random field (CRF) to post-process preliminary segmentation results, which result in a significant improvement over previous networks.
+To segment the remote sensing images with more complex, there are some improved FCN-based networks proposed to enhance the segmentation performance. \cite{maggiori2016convolutional} designed a dual-scale neuron module based on FCN for semantic segmentation of remote sensing images, which balances the accuracy of recognition and localization. \cite{liu2017hourglass} proposed an improved FCN to high-resolution remote sensing image segmentation.
+However, FCN has limited ability to extract objects of very small size or very large size~\cite{long2015fully}. \cite{fu2017classification} adopted dilated Atrous convolution to optimize the FCN model and used conditional random field (CRF) to post-process preliminary segmentation results, which result in a significant improvement over previous networks.
 Atrous convolution can increase the receptive field of the convolution while maintaining the spatial resolution of the feature map.

-U-Net\cite{ronneberger2015u} is another popular semantic segmentation network, which was first used in medical image segmentation.
-Li et al.\cite{li2018deepunet} proposed a network to segment the land and sea of high-resolution remote sensing images based on U-Net.
-Cheng et al.\cite{cheng2020research} developed a network called HDCUNet combining U-Net with Hybrid Dilated Convolution (HDC) for fast and accurate extraction of coastal farming areas.
-It avoids meshing and increases the receptive field.
-Wang et al.\cite{wang2022ddu} designed a U-Net with two decoders and introduced spatial attention and channel attention.
+U-Net~\cite{ronneberger2015u} is another popular semantic segmentation network, which was first used in medical image segmentation. \cite{li2018deepunet} proposed a network to segment the land and sea of high-resolution remote sensing images based on U-Net. \cite{cheng2020research} developed a network called HDCUNet combining U-Net with Hybrid Dilated Convolution (HDC) for fast and accurate extraction of coastal farming areas.
+It avoids meshing and increases the receptive field. \cite{wang2022ddu} designed a U-Net with two decoders and introduced spatial attention and channel attention.